pagopa/technology-radar/radar/methods-and-patterns/clean-architecture.md

 4. Frameworks & Drivers, which contain the **external dependencies** (e.g., database, network, UI).

-Here are some advantages of using the Clean Architecture" approach:
+Here are some advantages of using the Clean Architecture approach:

 - **Maintainability**: The architecture makes it easier to maintain and extend the codebase by isolating the core business logic from the external